addr2data/aws-certification-prep/exercises/ex-011_GettingStartedAutoScaling.rst

         + $0.00 per GB per month - Data Transfer OUT of Amazon EC2 to Internet **(up to 1 GB)**
         + $0.09 per GB per month - Data Transfer OUT of Amazon EC2 to Internet **(next 9.999 TB)**
      -
-        + We also need to consider Data Transfer charges when using either the Network or Application Load balancers.
+        + We also need to consider Data Transfer charges when using either the Application Load balancers.

 Limits
 ------